FruitbatM/amaris-chocolate/README.md

 - [Animate.css](https://animate.style/) was used as a source for adding CSS animation on headings.
 - [Coolors](https://coolors.co/) was used for colour palette used on the website.
 - [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools)
+- [CorelDRAW Graphics Suite 2020](https://www.coreldraw.com/en/product/coreldraw/index-price.html) was used to edit CDR files and convert them to JPG images.

 ## Validation
 - [W3C Markup](https://validator.w3.org/) was used for Markup validation.